-Imagine it’s a day like any others, and you’re downloading an indie game from torrents.
+Imagine it’s a day like any other, and you’re downloading an indie game.
 The file is suspiciously small, but it’s an indie game, so you conclude it’s not THAT weird.
-But when the setup is complete, you immediately notice something strange is up: ads and programs start running on your computer, and you can’t shut it down.
+But when the setup is complete, you immediately notice something strange: ads and programs start running on your computer, and you can’t shut it down.

 You’ve been hacked.

 That’s just one of many examples of how hackers can get to your device.
-While downloading a virus via torrents is pretty straightforward, there are more subtle ways to compromise your digital security.
+While downloading a virus masquerading as an innocent file is pretty straightforward, there are more subtle ways to compromise your digital security.

 What exactly is hacking anyway?

 Hacking is an act of seizing unauthorized data from a system or computer.
 Said data could include email addresses, passwords, credit card details, and other personal identification information.

 If I were to put it simply, I’d say there are two ways in which you can be hacked: indirectly and directly.

 - “Indirect” hacking occurs when hackers get ahold of users’ information from a website with millions of accounts.
 This is especially dangerous if you’re reusing your passwords for multiple accounts.
 In such cases, it becomes easier for hackers to get to your information by using tactics like brute-force attacks and credential stuffing.